mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 their crews, with the dubious nature of their trades and undertakings puts many crews of a Sojourner into a similar social niche as belters or other drifters at the fringes of interstellar society.
-In fact, the term ‘Sojourner’ has been applied to the crews themselves and, in extension, to crews of other tramp traders in the Trojan Reach.
+In fact, the term 'Sojourner' has been applied to the crews themselves and, in extension, to crews of other tramp traders in the Trojan Reach.
 The denomination is rarely positive however, and can fuel fisticuffs in a belter bar if understood as a denigration.

-Sojourner light traders are usually converted from Type-S starships and such a conversion will result in ‘used as new’ vessels.
+Sojourner light traders are usually converted from Type-S starships and such a conversion will result in 'used as new' vessels.
 The facilities needed for a conversion like this are present at most Class B starports, provided the original ship has a running jump drive.
 In theory, hulls in any state of deterioration can be converted so long as they are structurally sound.
-Cases in which scavengers have towed multiple derelict hulls into a shipyard, asking for a single Sojourner to be built out of the wreckage, are common yarns in Travellers’ Aid Society hostels.
+Cases in which scavengers have towed multiple derelict hulls into a shipyard, asking for a single Sojourner to be built out of the wreckage, are common yarns in Travellers' Aid Society hostels.

 TL12 Tons Cost (MCr)